SamueleNonino/letterboxd_time_calc/README.md

 pip install lxml
 ```

-then cd in the dir where is saved and run it
+then cd in the dir you extract it and then run it